BSN++: Complementary Boundary Regressor with Scale-Balanced Relation Modeling for Temporal Action Proposal Generation: Experiments

 \textbf{Comparison to the state-of-the-arts.} Table \ref{table_proposal_anet} illustrates the comparison results on ActivityNet-1.3.
 It can be observed that our BSN++ outperforms other state-of-the-art proposal generation methods with a big margin in terms of AR@AN and AUC on validation set of ActivityNet-1.3.
 For a direct comparison to BSN, our BSN++ improves AUC from 66.17\% to 68.26\% on validation set.
 Particularly, when the AN is 100, our method significantly improves AR from 74.16\% to 76.52\% by 2.36\%.
 And when the AN is 1, the AR which our BSN++ can obtain is 34.30\%.

 Table \ref{table_proposal_thumos} illustrates the comparison results on THUMOS14 dataset.
 For fair comparisons, we use the features when compared with other methods, which mainly includes two-stream features and C3D features \cite{D.Tran}.
 Results shown in Table \ref{table_proposal_thumos} clearly demonstrate that: (1) the performance of our BSN++ obviously outperforms other state-of-the-methods in terms of AR@AN with AN varying from 50 to 1000, no matter what kind of features is served as input; (2) when post-processed with Soft-NMS, the higher AR can be obtained with fewer proposals.
+Qualitative examples on THUMOS14 and ActivityNet-1.3 are shown in Fig. \ref{fig:qualitative_examples}.